mflova/mflova-coding-guidelines/python/general.md

 wrapped_func()
 ```

+Important note: Be careful because cmprehensions and lambda functions might create a
+closure with free variables and it is not so easy to see.

 ## Single dispatch (pseudo function overload)

 As an example, in the following code the function `fun` defines a default behaviour.